denis2glez/moneta/README.md

 exchange market with cryptocurrencies.
 With this goal in mind,

 - [`coin-market-cap`](./coin-market-cap/README.md) crate implements a Rust client of the CoinMarketCap API while using a data caching strategy based on a migrated SQL database.

-- [`binance`](./binance/README.md) crate implements a Rust client of the Binance Public Spot API while using a data caching strategy based on a migrated SQL database.

 - [`crypto-forex`](./crypto-forex/README.md) crate provides the core backend server that offers both a REST API and a high-performance RPC API, while consuming the migrated SQL database from